adityaup19/Market-mind/README.md

-# 🧠 Market Mind — Live Market Regime Dashboard
+# 🧠 Market Mind - A Live Market Regime Dashboard

 **Market Mind** is an interactive **Streamlit web dashboard** that tracks and visualizes the *current market mood* — identifying **Risk-On / Risk-Off regimes** using S&P 500 price data, volatility, and breadth signals.